CodehanceHQ/Tutorials/rails/15 - OTP request Mutation.md

 # 5: How do we find the user to save this against?
 # 6: What happens when user not found?
 # 7: What error do we get when we run this mutation query? and why?
+# 8: What is used for sending mail to the user?
 ```

 ### Step 5: Fixing Unauthorized error